 Your mortgage advisor will recommend a deal that is both cost effective and appropriate to your circumstances.

 To secure a decision in principle from a lender as quickly as possible, it will help your advisor if you have the following information to hand:

 - proof of identification

 - proof of address

 - proof of earnings

 - details of the mortgage on your main home

 - details of other properties in your buy-to-let portfolio

 - a copy of any tenancy agreement in force for the property you are applying to refinance

-Your advisor will ‘package’ this information in a way that is most likely to meet approval.
-In some cases, an application won’t conform completely to the lender’s criteria, but will be strong enough to merit referral to an underwriter.
+On some cases, an application won’t conform completely to the lender’s criteria, but will be strong enough to merit referral to an underwriter who will take a closer look at the detail of the deal.
 Your advisor will take care of this on your behalf.